ciromattia/kcc/README.md

 * The first image found will be set as the comic's cover.
 * All files/directories will be added to EPUB in alphabetical order.
 * Output MOBI file should be uploaded via USB.
 Other methods (e.g. via Calibre) might corrupt it.
-* If you're converting color images and the end result is not satisfactory, experiment with gamma correction option (Check 1.0 setting first).
+* If you're converting color images and the end result is not satisfactory, experiment with gamma correction option (check 1.0 setting first).

 ### GUI